jgibbons-cp/datadog/kubernetes/eks_with_windows/README.md

 OK, Datadog deployed.

-Might as well look at a quick Windows deploy.
+Might as well look at a quick Windows deploy - or go to step 10 for a tracing example.

 9) Deploy IIS